omiridoue/sgsss-workflow/README.md

 ## Further information

 Please do not hesitate to get in contact if you have queries, suggestions or corrections regarding the material: [(PGR) Eleni Omiridou](mailto:2333157o@student.gla.ac.uk)

+Any errors, omissions or inaccuracies are my own.

 > Copyright 2025, omiridoue.
 All examples and descriptions are licensed under the <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.